Table of Contents

 What sorts of health data does Fitbit track?

-If you want to learn more about the Charge 4 and Inspire 2’s individual features and specs, here’s a good link.
+If you want to learn more about the Charge 4 and Inspire 2’s individual features and specs, here and here are a couple good links.
 Otherwise, I’m not gonna bother you with too much marketing fluff.
 Instead we’ll look closer at a few that are most competitive with the Whoop 3.0.

 - 24/7 heart-rate monitoring (HRV and resting heart rate)